beanlee2009/ML-HT/README.md

 Dosimetric features were collected from dose-volume parameters (DVPs) in the radiotherapy plans.
 As for DVPs of a specific VOI, Vx means the relative volume that received a dose greater than x-Gy, and Dy means the absolute received dose greater than y% volume of interest.
 In addition, some special parameters Dmax, Dmin, Dmean, D95 and D98 were also included.

 Radiomic and dosimetric score：
 A least absolute shrinkage and seletion operator (LASSO) was applied to select the most representative features of dosimetric and radiomic features to conduct Rad_score and Dose_score by linear regression seperately.
-The linear models of Rad_score and Dose_score can be expressed as score=∑_i▒〖a+w_i×〗 f_i, where a is the intercept value, w_i is the weight of the feature f_i.
+The linear models of Rad_score and Dose_score can be expressed as score=∑_i〖a+w_i×〗 f_i, where a is the intercept value, w_i is the weight of the feature f_i.